googlecodelabs/cloud-nebulous-serverless/cloud/python/README.md

 Instructions:

 1. (optionally) **Delete** `app.yaml`, `lib` and `appengine_config.py` (unused)
-1. **Run** `gcloud functions deploy translate --runtime python39 --trigger-http --allow-unauthenticated` to deploy to Cloud Functions (or Python 3.7 or 3.8)
+1. **Run** `gcloud functions deploy translate --runtime python310 --trigger-http --allow-unauthenticated` to deploy to Cloud Functions (or Python 3.7-3.9)
     - That command creates &amp; deploys a new HTTP-triggered Cloud Function (name must match what's in `main.py`)
 1. There is no support for Python 2 with Cloud Functions